 A successful GE experience requires clear and open communication between the GE and instructor.
-GEs and instructors should jointly fill out a GE Duties and Responsibilities form (see Appendix) at the beginning of each term.
+GEs and instructors should jointly fill out a GE Duties and Responsibilities form at here (see Appendix) at the beginning of each term.
 This helps assure agreement on the division of labor.
 It also helps assure that the GE's responsibilities will not consume more hours than required in the GE contract.

 GEs are evaluated in two ways.
-At the end of teach term, supervising professors are asked to evaluate GEs using a paper evaluation form.
+At the end of teach term, supervising professors are asked to evaluate GEs using an evaluation form via Qualtrix..
 Copies of those evaluations are returned to the GEs and also filed.
 (See Appendix.)
 Additionally, GEs teaching their own courses are evaluated by students via the University's online course evaluation system.
+Both evaluation processes can be helpful to potential employers, if the student decides to share the documentation, during the job application process.